 Lisa Heyamoto is a narrative journalist and journalism educator whose research, teaching and creative work focuses on community-building through storytelling.
 She is a senior instructor of journalism at the University of Oregon School of Journalism and Communication.

-As an educator, Heyamoto cultivates the next generation of journalists by combining foundational skills with critical thinking and digital agility.
-She oversees the SOJC’s multimedia storytelling sequence, Gateway to Media, as well as several experiential learning programs in New York, Cuba, Sri Lanka and New Zealand.
+As an educator, Heyamoto cultivates the next generation of journalists by combining foundational skills with critical thinking, digital agility and public service.
+She has overseen the SOJC’s multimedia storytelling sequence, Gateway to Media, as well as experiential learning programs in New York, Cuba, Sri Lanka and New Zealand.

 Heyamoto is co-founder of The 32 Percent Project, which explores what drives and disrupts public trust in the news media.

 She hold graduate degrees in nonprofit management and literary nonfiction journalism, and a bachelors degree in journalism and English.

 Heyamoto is continuing her grant-funded work on The 32 Percent Project by building a journalism curriculum centered on increasing trust with the public, which will be co-created with faculty, students, journalists and community members.
 It will be released alongside a report in 2020.